AndroidPatch/APatchDocs/docs/en/flash.md

 3. Reboot the device into `third-party recovery` and install the patched `boot.img` on the `boot partition`.

 ::: danger
-This method has a chance of making your device unusable, so please try it carefully.
+**This method might damage your device and cause your device run incorrectly, use as your own risk.**
 :::